jarylc/cf-workers-chatgpt-telegram-bot/README.md

 Note: This is mainly for personal use, if you would like to add features, do fork the repository.
 Do perform PRs back if you would be so kind!

 ## Prerequisites
-- A Cloudflare account with Workers enabled
+- A Cloudflare account with Workers (at least free-tier) enabled
 - The Telegram bot token of a bot created on Telegram via [@BotFather](https://t.me/BotFather)
 - An OpenAI API key that has the ability to use the Chat Completion API